sergeturgeon/homebridge-bandwidth-meter/README.md

 ## IFTTT Configuration

 ### "ifttt_api_key"
 Your IFTTT API key.
-Set the key to empty if you do not which to receive notifications.
+Set the key to empty if you do not want to receive notifications.

 ### "ifttt_event"
 The IFTTT Maker Event corresponding to this notification.
-The "Notification" box should include {Value1}{Value2}{Value3}{OccurredAt}.
+The "Notification" box should include the ingredients {Value1}{Value2}{Value3}{OccurredAt}.

 ### "ifttt_threshold_mbps"
 The bandwidth threshold in Mbps which will trigger a notification.